Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 40 - Building DApps on ICP with a React Frontend/40.01 How to Configure a DFX Created Project to Use React/README.md

 ```

 After running the command, the project is created.
 Once the Dfinity logo appears, the setup is complete.
 The project can then be opened in Visual Studio Code by navigating to the `ic-projects` directory and selecting the new `dkeeper` application.

+## Preparing the Project for React

+Expand the `src` folder inside the project.
+Within it, there is a `dkeeper` folder containing the main Motoko file, and a `dkeeper_assets` folder containing the assets and source files.
+The files `index.html`, `styles.css`, and `index.js` in the assets should be deleted to prepare for the React frontend.